-If You’ve Been Injured, An Experienced Motorcycle Collision Attorney Can Give You the Representation You Deserve
+If You’ve Been Injured, An Experienced Motorcycle Accident Attorney Can Give You the Representation You Deserve

 The fact is that road safety is everyone's responsibility,no matter what kind of vehicle you drive.
 If another driver's negligence resulted in your injury, you need advice from an AV-rated Colleyville motorcycle collision attorney.

 David Hart is a TBLS-board certified attorney who knows what to expect in a motorcycle collision case.
 Too often, drivers do not give proper space or rights of the road to cyclists—often resulting in tragic injury or death.
-A dedicated lawyer on your side could mean compensation for your losses and the respect you deserve.
+A team of dedicated personal injury lawyers on your side could mean compensation for your losses and the respect you deserve.

-From our Colleyville office, our motorcycle wreck lawyers are able to serve the entire Dallas region including Grapevine, Keller, and more.
-Contact us today at 1 (800) 856-2347 for a free consultation to learn more.
+From our Colleyville office, our motorcycle accident lawyers are able to serve the entire Dallas region including Arlington, North Richland, Bedford, Hurst, Euless, Irving, Grapevine, Keller, and more.
+Contact us online or call us directly at 1 (800) 856-2347 for a free consultation to learn more.